CrowdDotDev/crowd.dev/services/libs/tinybird/README.md

 ### Downtime Consideration

 Switching between old and new datasources can lead to **temporary downtime**, but only for **endpoint pipes that consume raw datasources directly**.

-**No Downtime** if the endpoint pipe uses a **deduplication copy pipe**:
+**No Downtime** if the endpoint pipe uses a **copy pipe result**:
-- You can safely remove the raw datasource
+- You can safely remove the raw datasource after stopping the copy job
-- The deduplicated datasource will continue to serve data
+- The copy pipe result datasource will continue to serve data
 - New fields will be included in the **next copy run**

 **Only consider the following tips if your pipe is consuming raw datasources directly**: